soundscool11/cop4600-project2/README.md

 To run the program:
 The program can be run with two types of input format

-1. For fifo and lru use the following format:
+For fifo and lru use the following format:
 ./memsim tracefile nFrames policy quiet/debug
-2. For segmented fifo use the following format:
-./memsim tracefile nframes policy percentage quiet/debug

 __________Running Examples________________